-Habitat: Shrub-steppe to low, dry open forests.
+Habitat: Shrub-steppe to low, dry, open ponderosa pine forests.

 Conservation Status: Not of concern

 Perennial from a woody taproot and short, branched crown, the many stems 2-12 cm. tall, usually grayish-silky.

 Leaves alternate, pinnate, numerous, crowded, 7-30 cm. long; leaflets 17-37, linear to oblong-oblanceolate, 3-25 mm. long and 1-4 mm. wide, with fine, appressed hairs on both surfaces or glabrous above; stipules triangular, 3-7 mm. long, clasping or free.